Unidata/tds/docs/src/public/userguide/pages/thredds/ThreddsConfigRef.md

 * the Server section of the WMS GetCapabilities response
 * the server information documents ([see below](#server-information-documents))
 * the Server section of the WCS GetCapabilities response
-* all generated THREDDS catalogs that don’t override this information
+* all generated THREDDS catalogs that don't override this information

 NOTE: The best way to use your own logo is to put it in the `${tds.content.root.path}/thredds/public/` directory, and specify it in `serverInformation` as `/thredds/<name>`, e.g.: